refgenie/refgenie-docs/docs/refget/old/code/advanced.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<p>Since I already have the fasta asset, that means I don't need anything else to build the bowtie2_index.</p>
+<p>Here's an example of a second fasta file that includes 2 of the same sequences.
+The database is smart enough to only store these sequences a single time, but they can live in multiple collections without issue.</p>
 </div>
 </div>
 </div>
-</div><div class="jp-Cell jp-CodeCell jp-Notebook-cell">
+</div><div class="jp-Cell jp-CodeCell jp-Notebook-cell jp-mod-noOutputs">
 <div class="jp-Cell-inputWrapper" tabindex="0">
 <div class="jp-Collapser jp-InputCollapser jp-Cell-inputCollapser">
 </div>